 2. Secondly, it is absolutely important to ensure that you get the right medication for your condition.
 The best way to do this is to make sure that the doctor understands your condition.
-If you are afraid that the ingredients used in the medication could be addictive, inquire for alternative medication that contains less addictive ingredients.
+If you are afraid that the ingredients used in the medication could be addictive, inquire about alternative medication that contains less addictive ingredients.

-3. Prescription drugs normally have clear instructions defining the dose to take, the times to take it and even the ways to administer it.
+3. Prescription drugs normally have clear instructions defining the dose to take, the times to take it, and even the ways to administer it.
 Following these instructions is an important precursor for the prevention of drug abuse.

 For example, a drug that is supposed to be taken orally should not be taken in the form of an injection.
 Similarly, it would be inappropriate to take more than the prescribed dose of medication with the intention of increasing the drug’s effect.

-4. Prescription drug abuse can also arise from sharing prescriptions Always remember that prescriptions are according to an individual’s basis.
-It is therefore not advisable for people to use other peoples’ prescriptions.
-What may be right for a certain individual may not necessarily be right for you?
+4. Prescription drug abuse can also arise from sharing prescriptions.
+Always remember that prescriptions are according to an individual’s basis.
+It is, therefore, not advisable for people to use other people’s prescriptions.
+What may be right for a certain individual may not necessarily be right for you.

-5. If you are a parent, and especially the parent of a teen, then keeping the prescription drugs out of sight is an important step in preventing drug abuse.
+5. If you are a parent, and especially the parent of a teen, then keeping prescription drugs out of sight is an important step in preventing drug abuse.
 In fact, keeping the medicine cabinet under lock and key may be a good idea.

 8. Prescription drug abuse can also be prevented by ensuring that patients understand what their medication does and doesn’t.
 This includes knowing the side effects you could experience from the medication.
-Also, patients should research on avoidable drugs and substances in the course of taking medication.
+Also, patients should research avoidable drugs and substances in the course of taking medication.

 9. Lastly, the prediction of drug abuse can be prevented by always keeping track of your treatment.
 This is a particularly good tactic for use at home.
 Keeping track of these prescription drugs includes regularly counting the remaining medication and making sure it is the right number.